awsdocs/aws-lambda-developer-guide/doc_source/with-android-example.md

    }
    ```

    The `@LambdaFunction` annotation in the code maps the specific client method to the same\-name Lambda function\.
-For more information about this annotation, see [AWS Lambda](https://docs.aws.amazon.com/mobile/sdkforandroid/developerguide/lambda.html) in the *AWS Mobile SDK for Android Developer Guide*\.

 1. To keep the application simple, we are going to add code to invoke the Lambda function in the `onCreate()` event handler\.
 In `MainActivity`, add the following code toward the end of the `onCreate()` code\.